Skyshader77/Lacryma-Hydra/chapter16-2.typ

 "If I could have saved them, I would have."

-Alexander pointed his finger at her.
+Sixtus pointed his finger at her.
 It was as lengthy as a chair's leg.
 "Then, you enjoy all of it, do you?
 The suffering?
 The wars?
 The plague?
 You do not eliminate the causes of extreme pain because you find joy in apathy."

 Pragmatic and cruel just as she remembered him.